apify/apify-docs/sources/platform/proxy/usage.md

     </tbody>
 </table>

 If you want to specify one parameter and not the others, just provide that parameter and omit the others.
-To use the default behavior (not specifying either `groups`, `session`, or `country`), set the username to **auto**. **auto** serves as a placeholder because the username can't be empty.
+To use the default behavior (not specifying either `groups`, `session`, or `country`), set the username to `auto`, which serves as a default placeholder, because the proxy username cannot be empty.

 ## Code examples